tracyqian0720/Second-Order-Optimizer/README.md

 1. MIE424-Dataloader - load in the kaggle dataset and make dircetory with ones own drive ; this will produce the normalized image dataset required for training each model under each optimizer
 2. (Excel File) Model-Data-424.xlsx - contains model data for each configuration ; you will need to run each type of model optimizer in the correct file dircetory to collect training loss, validation loss, test accuracy
 3. In each file optimizer file:
 (AdaHessian.ipynb, stochastic_lbfgs.ipynb, ...) upon training each model the training/validation loss and accuracy will be reported for each epoch as well total time duration trained.
 A model will be generated in each epoch in a self generated directory that stores model weights.
 You can use those model weight .npz files  to test against a train test split.
+The attempt to train BFGS can be found in the AdaHessian.ipynb file.

 ## How to Run: